da4all/da4all.github.io/_showcase/why-teachers-are-leaving-the-classroom.md

 ---
 layout: showcase
 inline: false
-group: Individual Data Advocacy Projects
+group: Data Advocacy Projects
 group_rank: 3

 title: "Why Teachers Are Leaving the Classroom"

 teaser: >
   This white paper analyzes the results of two NCES studies in an attempt to discover the primary drivers of turnover in the K-12 teaching workforce.
 Ultimately, it concludes that more study is needed. .

 metadata:
   image: why-are-teachers-leaving-the-classroom.png